ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

-:diff         - match 2 files and report lines that differ :trim         - Strip excess off chatlog file to make simple file TMP/tmp.txt :timelog      - read a log file (like system log) and compute average, min and max times of NLU engine and server q
+:diff         - match 2 files and report lines that differ :trim         - Strip excess off chatlog file to make simple file TMP/tmp.txt :timelog      - read a log file (like system log) and compute average, min and max times of NLU engine and server q :splitlog      - read a log file (like system log) and create csv of input, output, bot, why

 ---- internal support -
 :spellit		  - given sentence provide explanation for spelling corrections